materialsvirtuallab/megnet/docs_rst/index.rst

 custom model can be constructed from `MEGNetLayer`, which is essentially our implementation of the graph network using neural networks::

-   from keras.layers import Input, Dense from keras.models import Model from megnet.layers import MEGNetLayer, Set2Set
+   from tensorflow.keras.layers import Input, Dense from tensorflow.keras.models import Model from megnet.layers import MEGNetLayer, Set2Set

    n_atom_feature= 20